-The architectural style of an organization has the potential to influence the construction and use of an EA.
+Another aspect that has potential to influence the use of an EA to address use case such as measuring alignment between business and IT, business change or integration of new systems is the different architectural styles that may be prevalent in a single organization.
 Several different styles of architecture are possible.
-A Service Oriented Architecture (SOA) involves the publication of logically coherent groups of business functionality as interfaces that can be used by components using synchronous or asynchronous messaging.
+A Service Oriented Architecture (SOA) involves the publication of logically coherent groups of business functionality as interfaces, that can be used by components using synchronous or asynchronous messaging.
 An alternative style, argued as reducing coupling between components and thereby increasing the scope for component reuse, is Event Driven Architecture (EDA) whereby components are event generators and consumers.

-An important difference between SOA and EDA is that the latter generally provides scope for {\it Complex Event Processing} (CEP) where the business processes within a component are triggered by multiple, possibly temporally related, events.
+An important difference between SOA and EDA is that the latter generally provides scope for Complex Event Processing (CEP) where the business processes within a component are triggered by multiple, possibly temporally related, events.
 In SOA there is no notion of relating the invocation of a single business process to a condition holding between the data passed to a collection of calls on one of the component's interfaces.
-As described in [12] and [17], complex events can be the basis for a style of EA design.
+As described in [11] and [16], complex events can be the basis for a style of EA design.
 EDA replaces interfaces with events that trigger organizational activities.
-This creates the flexibility necessary to adapt to changing circumstances and makes it possible to generate new processes by a sequence of events [15].
+This creates the flexibility necessary to adapt to changing circumstances and makes it possible to generate new processes by a sequence of events[14].
 Whilst a complex event based approach to architectural design must take efficiency concerns into account, the primary concern is how to capture, represent and analyze architectural information as an enterprise design.
 EDA and SOA are closely related since events are one way of viewing the communications between system components.
 The relationship between event driven SOA and EA is described in [1] where a framework is proposed that allows enterprise architects to formulate and analyze research questions including 'how to model and plan EA-evolution to SOA-style in a holistic way' and 'how to model the enterprise on a formal basis so that further research for automation can be done.'
 Our claim is that system architectures should be based on both EDA and SOA.
-We have described in detail the language for integrating EDA and SOA [6].
-In that paper we present a unified language for architectures, a corresponding modeling simulation language and an environment for exploring simulations.
-We use that technology supported a light-weight method in this paper.
+Elsewhere we have described in detail the technologies for integrating EDA and SOA. [ref].
+In that paper we presented a unified language for modeling architectures, a corresponding simulation language and an environment for exploring simulations.
+We use that technology supported a light weight method.